twilight-rs/http-proxy/README.md

 ratelimiting itself), and will request over HTTP.
 If your proxy is configured to listen via HTTPS, then don't use HTTP.

+By default, the proxy will use the token provided in the `DISCORD_TOKEN` enviroment variable for all requests.
+You can bypass this by providing a different token in the `Authorization` header yourself.

 ### Running via Docker

 Prebuilt Docker images are published on [Docker Hub].